Links on Android Authority may earn us a commission. Learn more.

 Apple doesn't have the luxury of leaning on a back catalog to fill gaps in its original programming.

 Among these is flagship series The Morning Show, which quite adeptly handled the #MeToo movement.
 It offered the story of a morning show recovering from the loss of its popular co-host, revealed to be an abuser.
 The Morning Show had a stellar cast and handled difficult subject matter with a level of nuance and intelligence that frankly surprised me.

 See and For All Mankind didn’t have quite the same buzz, but both handily carried their weight.
 See has a slightly absurd premise, but the Jason Momoa-starring series has heart and style.
-Its sophomore season is one I’m excited to watch.
+Its sophomore season also delivered.
 Meanwhile, For All Mankind, with its alternate history of NASA having to play catchup when the Soviets are the first to land on the moon, is easily among the best series of the last decade.